'Disturbing' long-term care home report doesn't come as surprise to families

 Simon Nisbet is convinced that if he hadn’t moved his mother out of her long-term care home, she would never have left alive.

-He said daily visits to her window at Orchard Villa in Pickering, Ont., led to a mounting list of concerns as a deadly COVID-19 outbreak swept through the home, killing dozens of residents.
+He said daily visits to her window at Orchard Villa in Pickering led to a mounting list of concerns as a deadly COVID-19 outbreak swept through the home, killing dozens of residents.

 He alleged his 89-year-old mother’s call bell lay disconnected on the floor of her room, not far from where he consistently saw trays of untouched food.
 Staff, he said, were unable to tell him what she’d had to eat or drink and rarely provided updates on the evolving outbreak.